Restrict content on a page/post to logged in users

 Custom meta keys

-As well as using the pre-defined tags you can also use any meta keys for custom fields you have created.
+As well as using the pre-defined tags, you can use any meta keys for custom fields you have created.
 To add a custom meta key to the restricted content you need to add the tag to the restricted content text e.g {usermeta: age}